GiangNguyenn/3b-bar-jukebox/architecture.md

 ## 6. Data Management

 - **Database:** The application uses a PostgreSQL database managed by Supabase.
-The schema is defined and managed using Prisma.
+The schema is managed via Supabase's built-in migration tools, located in the `supabase/migrations` directory.
 - **State Management:** Client-side state is managed with Zustand, a small, fast, and scalable state-management solution.

 ## 7. Key Components